MovezNetwork/WhatsApp-Data-Donation-Study/README.md

 ### What did we do?
-1. We collected a large writing sample from adolescents via the Data Donation platform PORT
+1. We collected a large writing sample of adolescents via the Data Donation platform PORT
 2. We preprocessed the Chat Data (see, Notebook: *Data Donation Preparation*)
 3. We caluclated Message Similarity Scores via the Linguistic Inquiry and Word Count tool (LIWC22, see Notebook: *LIWC Data Preparation*)
 4. We gathered survey data from adolescents to assess their message preference in a survey experiment (see, Notebook: *Survey Data Preparation*)